Ye Shuhua: Early life

-Ye Shuhua was born June 21, 1927 in Guangzhou, Guangdong, China.
+Ye Shuhua was born June 21, 1927, in Guangzhou, Guangdong, China.
 She spent most of her school years during the Second Sino-Japanese War (1937–45), and had to move repeatedly with her family from Guangzhou to Hong Kong, Shaoguan, and Lian County, because of the war.

 After the surrender of Japan in 1945, Sun Yat-sen University in Guangzhou resumed its admissions.
 Ye hoped to study literature at the university, but her father wanted her to study medicine for better career prospects.
 She was not interested in medicine, and as a compromise with her father, she agreed to study mathematics instead.
 At the time, mathematics and astronomy were under the same department at Sun Yat-sen University, and under the influence of Professor Zou Yixin, she later chose to major in astronomy.

 Career

 In 1951, Ye Shuhua moved to Shanghai with her husband Cheng Jitai (程极泰), who taught at the mathematics department of Fudan University.
 Ye found work at the French-built Zikawei (Xujiahui) Observatory, which later became part of Shanghai Astronomical Observatory.
 In 1958, she became the leader of a team of scientists working to improve the precision of China's measurement of Universal Time, which ranked the last in the world.
 By 1963, China's Universal Time measurement leapt to the world's second most precise.
 It was set as the basic national standard in 1965, and her team later received many national awards for this achievement.

-When the Cultural Revolution started in 1966, Ye Shushua, like many other intellectuals, was persecuted and held in a "cowshed" (牛棚).
+When the Cultural Revolution started in 1966, Ye Shuhua, like many other intellectuals, was persecuted and held in a "cowshed" (牛棚).
 She also had to work as a house painter.

 After the end of the Cultural Revolution in 1976, Ye was appointed research professor of Shanghai Astronomical Observatory, and served as its director between 1981 and 1993.
 Under her leadership, Shanghai Observatory established a very-long-baseline interferometry (VLBI) and a satellite laser ranging (SLR) research station, and participated in the International Earth Rotation Service (IERS) as one of the most technologically advanced bases.
 In 1991, she was appointed the chief scientist in a Key Basic Research Project to study China's crustal motion.
 The project verified that the Indian Plate is causing an eastward movement of China's land mass.

 Ye Shuhua served as Vice-President of the Chinese Astronomical Society from 1978 to 1988, after which she became its honorary president.
 She served as Vice-President of the International Astronomical Union from 1988 to 1994.
 She was elected a member of the Chinese Academy of Sciences in 1980, and a foreign fellow of the Royal Astronomical Society of Britain in 1985.